EDUCBA Logo

 The criteria in this example are “<>Blue”, which means add all except for blue balloons.
 It will also add sky blue and navy blue in this case.

-Press Enter to see the total balloons except for blue balloons.
+Press Enter to see the total number of balloons except for blue balloons.

 total balloons except for blue balloons 2

-If we want to add all balloons except for all shades of green color, we will write this formula.
+We will write this formula if we want to add all balloons except for all shades of green.

 total balloons except for green balloons 1